verdammtigor/Dynamic-Research-Slots-Reborn/docs/submodding_guide.md

 - air/naval/land facilities: +15 RP each
 - All facilities have a 15% diminishing returns reduction applied

+**Note**: The mod also supports nuclear reactors (nuclear_reactor, nuclear_reactor_heavy_water, commercial_nuclear_reactor) which are automatically counted and included in RP calculations.
+These reactors use configurable RP values in `00_dr_dynamic_research_config.txt` (default: 20, 35, and 12 RP respectively), just like experimental facilities.

 For example, you might want:
 - nuclear facilities to grant only +20 RP each,
 - air/naval/land facilities to grant only +10 RP each.